morsok/entity-generator/README.md

 Installation
 ------------

-Just deploy this tool under Apache (or any other webserver) and enjoy !
+Just deploy this tool under Apache (or any other webserver) and it's ready for use !

 Requirements
 ------------